 - Complete the courses within three years.

-This certificate requires four courses:
+The professional graduate certificate in Data Science requires four courses: